SmerkyG/LinearAttentionArena/README.md

 We also provide the new Finch-C2, a higher downstream performance version of Finch (RWKV-6), and GPTAlpha, an enhanced full transformer architecture with RWKV components that uses softmax attention and outperforms traditional transformers.

-Please see our GoldFinch paper for more details.
+Please see the GoldFinch paper at https://arxiv.org/abs/2407.12077 for more details.

 ## What's included in this repository